CGamesPlay/pilikino/README.md

 This is a quick demo of bleve search on a directory of Markdown files.
 Next steps:

-- Integrate with bleve
-- Preview window
+- Vim plugin
 - Write a better command line interface
 - Styling
+- Indexing in background

 ## Known issues